 The most commonly suffered repetitive motion injuries include:

 Symptoms of a repetitive motion injury may include:

 Repetitive motion injuries may occur in a variety of workplaces.
+The use of new technologies in the last 30 years have contributed to the steady climb of this type of injuries.
 Particularly at risk are packing and assembly line workers, food processing workers, meat cutters, seamstresses, sanders, carpenters, bricklayers, drivers, handlers, shelf stackers, checkout staff, baristas, chefs, cleaners, office workers, data entry clerks, typists, computer operators, filing clerks, postal workers, hairdressers, dancers and musicians.